jeffawang/prom-test/README.md

 Once it's up, the go http server will listen on the host at `:8080`, and you can visit prometheus at `:9090`.

+The go app exposes a `views` metric, which increases by 1 every time root page is visited.
+You can search for and graph it over time in prometheus.

 Some other stuff
 ---